GLOBAL MARKETS-Shares plunge on global growth, bank fears; U.S. yields fall

 YELLEN

-do not expect the Fed to raise rates further this year, compared
+already do not expect the Fed to raise rates further this year,

 Yields on benchmark 10-year U.S. Treasury notes hit 1.53